CMagnac/cmagnac.github.io/_posts/2023-04-28-neurofeedback.md

 There are six steps to understand how NFB is working:

-1. Cerebral activity recording: recording the cerebral activity with an EEG gear.
+1. **Cerebral activity recording** : recording the cerebral activity with an EEG gear.
-2. Signal boosting: amplification of the signal with an electronic box called the amplifier, which is connected both to the EEG and the software.
+2. **Signal boosting** : amplification of the signal with an electronic box called the amplifier, which is connected both to the EEG and the software.
 The signal is interpreted by the NFB algorithms.
-3. Informatic scan: scanning the EEG signal into a binary signal to be understood by the software.
+3. **Informatic scan** : scanning the EEG signal into a binary signal to be understood by the software.
-4. Real-time signal processing: the algorithms process the binary signal associated with the NFB protocol.
+4. **Real-time signal processing** : the algorithms process the binary signal associated with the NFB protocol.
-5. Visual or auditory feedback: a feedback returns to the patient depending on their cerebral activities.
+5. **Visual or auditory feedback** : a feedback returns to the patient depending on their cerebral activities.
-6. Learning cognitive strategy: as a consequence, the patient searches for new cognitive strategies.
+6. **Learning cognitive strategy** : as a consequence, the patient searches for new cognitive strategies.

 <br>